arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/04-event-hubs-azure-functions.md

 Now that we have created our message handlers, we can declare when we should use them by registering them with our router.

 ## Processing received messages through the message router
-Now that everything is setup, we need to actually use the declared message handlers by routing the messages from the Azure Function into the correct message handler.
+Now that everything is setup, we need to actually use the declared message handlers by routing the events from the Azure Function into the correct message handler.

 To achieve that, we need to add message routing with the `.AddEventHubsMessageRouting` extension:

-### Isolated Azure Funcions
+### Isolated Azure Functions
 ```csharp
 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.Extensions.Hosting;